winghongchan/dark-docs/README.md

 # Dark Docs
-A dark theme for Google Docs web, based on the colors used in its mobile app.
+A dark theme for Google Docs web, based on the colors used in other dark modes in Google products.
 Subtle animations added.
-Some elements adjusted for legibility.

 ![](Screenshot_20220108_130113.png)